fraczak/logs/README.md

 Logs
 ====

 `Logs` is a container for data.
-For a single person, it would be a log (chain) of messages, piece of information called `log`.
+For a single person, it would be a collection of messages, piece of information called `log`.
 If you want to keep a log secret, you encode it with your public key.
 If you send it to another person, encode it with his/her public key.
 Or, just keep it in clear so everybody can read it.

-`Logs` is a rooted tree of `logs`.
-Every `log`, except root, contains a reference to its parent and it is signed with a private key of the author.
+Every `log` is signed with a private key of the author.

        log = {
-           parent: hexString hash(parent_log),
            data  : String
            author: PublicKeyPemString,
            sign  : sign([this.parent, this.data], private_key)